-The NAEI for 2016 that has been used for the 2017 air quality assessment modelling includes a revised method for estimating emissions of PM from construction that has resulted in an increase in the estimate of emissions from this source.
-The emissions estimates for this source have been multiplied by a factor of 0.5 in order to achieve mass closure and provide a consistent calibration of the models for PM10 and PM{2.5}.
-This revision means that urban calcium rich dusts are now accounted for within the dispersion modelling and a separate empirically modelled contribution from resuspension of soils due to urban activity is no longer required.
+The NAEI for 2017 that has been used for the 2018 air quality assessment modelling includes a revised method for estimating emissions of PM from construction (first introduced in the NAEI for 2016) that has resulted in an increase in the estimate of emissions from this source.
+The emissions estimates for this source have been multiplied by a factor of 0.75 in order to achieve mass closure and provide a consistent calibration of the models for PM10 and PM2.5.
+This revision means that urban calcium rich dusts are now accounted for within the dispersion modelling and a separate empirically modelled contribution from re-suspension of soils due to urban activity is no longer required.